What's On the Jamaican Menu, Mon? Traditional Jamaican Foods to Try in this Colorful West Indies Island

 The colorful country of Jamaica is the third largest island in the Caribbean and one of the biggest when it comes to bold foods and flavors.
 Known best for its Jamaican Blue Mountain coffee, jerk chicken, and reggae (home to Bob Marley), the island is unique in their Caribbean-inspired food.
-Authentic Jamaican food was born out of necessity and is the epitome of local - whatever's fresh and locally available is what's on the Jamaican menu.
+Authentic and traditional Jamaican food was born out of necessity and is the epitome of local - whatever's fresh and locally available is what's on the Jamaican menu.
 Due in part to their island location, the cost of flying in non-local food can be prohibitive, so eating local and fresh is a necessity for much of the island.
 After all, it's island life, mon, and it's what makes Jamaica one of our favorite food cultures.

 If you're a fan of the ever-popular all-inclusive resort, you'll have no trouble at all finding the latest pop dishes.
 But if you're like us and prefer what's local and traditional - and you aren't afraid to eat from a roadside grill fashioned out of a 55-gallon metal drum - then this Jamaica food guide is for you.
 If you ask about what foods Jamaica is famous for, most people will surely say 'jerk chicken'.
 But the spectrum of Jamaica's food is much more colorful than many visitors realize.

 On our several visits to Jamaica we’ve stayed away from the touristy areas of Montego Bay and Ocho Rios and opted for a less expensive Jamaica that’s off the beaten path, in the small towns where we could experience more of the local food and culture.
 We love Negril, taking side trips to Black River, Treasure Beach, and into the hills.
 And we prefer the neighborhood and boutique feel of the West End to staying in the luxe hotels on Seven Mile Beach.
 Jamaica has definitely grown over the years but it's still easy to stroll the side streets and pop into local joints to see what's being prepared that day.
 And Jamaicans love to share their food!

 What's Good on the Jamaican Menu?